Morris1927/DropinMultiplayer/README.md

  2. Done

 # Notes
+### 2.0.2---
+* Added config options
+* Possibly(?) fixed a bug causing players to spawn with items they shouldn't have

 ### 2.0.1---
 * Updated to work with newest build
 * Changed spawnas to spawn_as

 ### 2.0.0---
 * Ported to BepInEx
 * Added in spawnas as a chat command